NandhaKishorM/language-model-training-on-habana/README.md

 go to **https://<your instance public ip4 >:8888**
 5. run train.ipynb
 # Language Model Architecture
 Open-Domain chatbots are the need of the hour.
-Most of the enterprise chatbots are closed domain chatbots and are not capable of understanding deep human conversational context and does't have any persona.
-The main difference between a closed domain and an open-domain is the understanding of the complex sentenses and long conversational engagement.
-The framework is called **Blender**.
+Most of the enterprise chatbots are closed domain chatbots and are not capable of understanding deep human conversational context and don't have any persona.
+The main difference between a closed domain and an open domain is the understanding of complex sentences and long conversational engagement.
+The framework is called Blender.
 It has **3 distinctive features.**

-1. Consistent persona throughout the conversation.
+**1. Consistent persona throughout the conversation.**
-2. Empathetic conversation
+**2. Empathetic conversation**
-3. Factual information.
-Eg: Wikipedia
+**3. Factual information.
+Eg: Wikipedia**

-**Recipes of an open-domain chatbot**
+## Recipes of an open-domain chatbot

-1. Blended Skill Talk(BST)
+**1. Blended Skill Talk(BST)**
-2. Generation Strategy
+**2. Generation Strategy**

-BST mainly focus on the understanding the users emotions, knowledge and switching tasks according to the conversation of the user.
+BST mainly focuses on understanding the user's emotions, knowledge and switching tasks according to the conversation of the user.
 Like Serious to funny.
-Generation Strategy is to **minimize perplexity** during training the neural network.
-It measures how well the model can predict or generate next words.
-Short text can be considered as dull while long text can be considered as arrogant response.
-An optimal beam length is choses and the value is in between 1-3.
+Generation Strategy is to minimize perplexity during training the neural network.
+It measures how well the model can predict or generate the next words.
+Short text can be considered dull while long text can be considered as an arrogant response.
+An optimal beam length is chosen and the value is between 1-3.

-**Transformer architectures**
+## Transformer architectures

-Three types of transformer based architecures.
+Three types of transformer-based architectures.
-1. Retriever - Find the next best dialogue.
-Eg: Poly-Encoder
-2. Generative - A seq2seq architecture used for generating response instead of picking from a fixed set.
+**1. Retriever** - Find the next best dialogue.
+Eg: Poly-Encoder **2.
+Generative** - A seq2seq architecture is used for generating responses instead of picking from a fixed set.
+**3. Retrieve-and-refine** - A new approach for reading or accessing external knowledge other than what is embedded in our model. it is also sub-categorized as

+1. dialogue retrieval
+2. knowledge retrieval

-3. Retrieve-and-refine -  A new approach for read or access external knowledge other than what is embedded in our model. it is also sub-categorized as **1. dialogue retrieval and 2. knowledge retrieval**.
-The response will be retrieved for utterance based on the retrieval mechanism and then passed the input sequence to the generator by adding special separator token in the sequence.
-This is the flow of **Dialogue retrieval.** Generators are capable of producing vibrant language than high probability utterance. **Knowledge retrieval**, it retrieves from the large knowledge base.
+The response will be retrieved for utterance based on the retrieval mechanism and then passed the input sequence to the generator by adding a special separator token in the sequence.
+This is the flow of **Dialogue retrieval**.
+Generators are more capable of producing vibrant language than high probability utterances. **Knowledge retrieval**, retrieves from the large knowledge base.
 They used the proposed model Wizard of Wikipedia task.

 # Benchmarking Habana Gaudi Accelerator Vs Tesla P100 from Colab
 ## Training